Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Tics vary, a lot.
-They can vary in frequency, severity and how they look or sound.
+They can vary in frequency, severity and how they look and sound.

 It is also fascinating to know that tics don’t just vary from person to person.
 Tics can evolve over a persons lifetime.